TrystanW02/Active-Directory-Project/Setups-&-Configurations/README.md

 ## Add PC to the domain

-> :warning: **Attention:** The following steps CANNOT be completed until the Domain Controller is fully configured and functional
+> :warning: **Attention:** Steps 1 & 2 CANNOT be completed until the Domain Controller is fully configured and functional

 <br>